f34nk/modest_ex/FEATURES.md

 ```

 ## transform
-Transform a html string by a list of transformation actions.
+Transform a html string by a list of transformation instructions.
 See `compare`.

 *in prgress...*